platinum78/ds_hw01/README.md

 OK, let's start from the conclusion.

+    1. Unzip the package and move into `ds_hw01` directory.
-Just put your input file in `./io` folder, and execute the program `./main`.
+    2. Just put your input file in `./io` folder, and execute the program `./main`.
-You'll get your output
+    3. You'll get your output inside the same directory.

+If you want to use a file other than `./io/hw1_input.txt`, give the name of file after the program name in the console.
+Even if custom file name is given, output will be created in the same directory.
+If input file does not exist, program raises error.
+Check the input file.

-**This code is verified in Linux OS (Ubuntu 18.04 & GCC 7.3.0).
-Please use a Linux machine to evaluate this test.**
+**This code is written and verified on Linux OS (Ubuntu 18.04 & GCC 7.3.0).
+Please use a Linux machine to evaluate this program.**

 All includings are header-only.
 Use the following simple command to compile the program. <br>
 `gcc main.c -o main` <br>
 Optimization options might help improve execution speed, but it is not tested.

 **ONE THING TO BE CAUTIOUS: USE \` FOR TRANSPOSITION SYMBOL.
-OTHERWISE THE PROGRAM WON'T RECOGNIZE**
+OTHERWISE THE PROGRAM WON'T RECOGNIZE!**

 ## II.
 Objectives and Considerations